abliveira/linux/Bash Commands.md

 chgrp –R staff /home/john
 ```

-Options:

 • -R : recursively changes the group of all files under the specified directory.

 ### chmod

-The root user account or the owner of the file or directory can

-change the assigned permissions by using the chmod command
+The root user account or the owner of the file or directory can change the assigned permissions by using the chmod command

-Example Usage:
+**Example**

 ```bash
 chmod 666 file1.txt